 At a speech in August 2020, the Queensland premier made an announcement in relation to renewable energy development.
 The premier announced that the state government would invest $145 million to assist in developing three Queensland renewable energy corridors in North Queensland, Central Queensland and Southwest Queensland.

 These renewable energy zones would focus on areas with large users in areas such as manufacturing, hydrogen development, aluminium and smelting industries and agricultural production.
 The aim is to assist in providing competitive electricity prices, increased energy security and jobs.

 In 2018 the Victorian government successfully completed its first renewable energy auction as a key strategy to support the achievement of its renewable energy targets.
 The first auction delivered 928 MW of new renewable energy projects in Victoria.

 In September 2020 the Victorian government commenced a market sounding process to test industry interest and capacity for a second renewable energy auction to invest in new solar, wind and other renewable energy projects.
 This auction is aiming at securing at least a further 600 MW of new capacity.

 A key difference with the first auction is that this process will also explore the potential for electricity-reliant industries and businesses to buy renewable energy along with the government.
 This is aimed at assisting businesses with procuring cheaper renewable energy by leveraging the buying power and capabilities of the government.

 There will undoubtedly be more announcements and investment commitments from federal and state governments as the year progresses and budgets are released.
 These investments and reforms will have clear aims in reducing energy prices for businesses and consumers more broadly.

-This should present new opportunities for businesses to explore renewable energy or other ways to reducing their energy costs.
+This should present new opportunities for businesses to explore renewable energy or other ways to reduce their energy costs.

-If you have any questions or need advice on the opportunities presented by an energy led recovery, please contact your Energy Action account manager.
+If you have any questions or need advice on the opportunities presented by a business energy led recovery, please contact your Energy Action account manager.